Parquery/elm-docstyle/README.rst

     --config_path       Path to the elm-docstyle JSON config.
 If unspecified, a default config is used.
     --format            Output format ("human" or "json").
 The default is "human".

-Elm-docstyle will look recursively for Elm files in all the directories given, excluding the ``elm-stuff``.
+Elm-docstyle will check Elm files in all the given directories recursively, excluding the ``elm-stuff``.

 Configuration
 =============

-You can specify a configuration as a .json file, which needs to contain the field "excludedChecks" as a list of strings.
-The excluded checks will be fed to the checker and ignored.
+You can specify a configuration as a .json file, which needs to contain the fields "excludedChecks" and "excludedPaths" as list of strings.
+The excluded checks will be fed to the checker and ignored, and the excluded files will be skipped when analyzing a directory recursively.

-Example of a elm-docstyle-config.json file:
+Example of a elm-docstyle.json file:

 .. code-block:: JSON

     {
-        "excludedChecks": ["TodoComment", "NoTopLevelComment"]
+        "excludedChecks": [
+            "TodoComment",
+            "NoTopLevelComment"
+        ],
+        "excludedPaths": [
+            "src/DirectoryToIgnore",
+            "src/View/FileToIgnore.elm",
+        ]
     }